Tea Farmer in India turns to Sustainable and Elephants

 Just beside the tea estate, Tenzing has established a 74-acre wildlife preserve that attracts herds of elephants, which roam between Assam and Bhutan.
 The preserve is lush green with a healthy ground cover, and an abundance of flowers, wildlife and birds.

 Tenzing puts his passion for conservation down to his grandmother, who never allowed anyone to cut a tree.
-His commitment to conserving nature — and growing organically — has attracted a following.
-Tenzing says that over the last eight years, he's shared his knowledge of organic farming with more than 20,000 farmers everywhere
+His commitment to conserving nature—and growing sustainably—has attracted a following.
+Tenzing says that over the last eight years, he's shared his knowledge of sustainable farming with more than 20,000 farmers.

 Bodo and the 25 other farmers who have gathered in Tenzing's backyard call themselves "foot soldiers" in a campaign to transform farming in the region.
-“Chemical fertilizers are used everywhere--everything is so adulterated," Bodo says.
-"We all must learn to grow organic and stay healthy.
+“Chemical fertilizers are used everywhere—everything is so adulterated," Bodo says.
+"We all must learn to grow naturally and stay healthy.

 "I love to teach them.
 I want to share what I learn.
 I want to give back to my people," Tenzing says, adding that if we "respect nature, nature will respect us."